projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 ACRN offers three types of VMs:

-* **Pre-launched User VMs**: These VMs are automatically launched at boot time by the hypervisor.
-They run independently of other VMs and own dedicated hardware resources, such as a CPU core, memory, and I/O devices.
+* **Pre-launched User VMs**: These VMs run independently of other VMs and own dedicated hardware resources, such as CPU cores, memory, and I/O devices.
   Other VMs, including the Service VM, may not even be aware of a pre-launched VM's existence.
 The configuration of pre-launched VMs is static and must be defined at build time.
 They are well-suited for safety-critical applications and where very strict isolation, including from the Service VM, is desirable.

 * **Service VM**: A special VM, required for scenarios that have post-launched User VMs.
 The Service VM can access hardware resources directly by running